jayantkishore/sigabrt-chatbot/data/nlu/flipkart_supercoins.md

  - How secure is the payment through SuperCoin Pay?
  - Do I have to manually unlock a scratch card as part of SuperCoin Pay?
  - What is SuperCoin Pay feature?
- - How can I redeem SuperCoins through SuperCoin Pay feature during my purchase at a third-party partner store or on Flipkart platform?
  - Can I redeem all of my available SuperCoins while using the SuperCoin Pay feature?
  - Can I make the payment through cash or UPI payment mode to avail benefits as part of SuperCoin Pay at a third-party partner store?
  - How do I apply an offer while making the payment using SuperCoin Pay feature?